neilkatin/lahcert-activation-process/source/mike-mike.rst

 .. _`official USGS Modified Mercalli scale`: https://pubs.usgs.gov/gip/earthq4/severitygip.html

-The goal of the scale is to be somewhat objective, reporting observable damage.
+The goal of the scale is to report observable damage in an objective way.
 Here's the scale and guidelines for what each level corresponds to: